borut555/AICryptoBot/README.md

 # AICryptoBot

-AICryptoBot is artifitial intelegent crypto trading algorithm (bot) based on machine learning and deep learning.
-Program is writen in python to generate cryptocurrency trading strategies.
+AICryptoBot is artificial intelligent crypto trading algorithm (bot) based on machine learning and deep learning.
+Program is written in python to generate cryptocurrency trading strategies.
 Some ideas and solutions are taken from project https://github.com/owocki/pytrader

-## Optimisation of machine learning methods
+## Optimization of machine learning methods
-The optimisation is based on a random search with a bayesian optimization which use hyperparameter fitting for each algorithm.
-The optimizations selects a proper method and a preprocessing pair, the selected method is then optimised using a second random grid search to fit the hyperparameters for that method.
+The optimization is based on a random search with a Bayesian optimization which use hyperparameter fitting for each algorithm.
+The optimizations select a proper method and a preprocessing pair, the selected method is then optimized using a second random grid search to fit the hyperparameters for that method.

 ## Validation
-Validation of overffiting is performed based on hyperparameter fitting.
+Validation of overfitting is performed based on hyperparameter fitting

 ## Settings
 Set proper values in API_settings.py to enable connection to poloniex crypto exchange, google data, reddit scrapering